brudijoe/Diet-App/README.md

 ## Quick Start

 To start you need to add an .env file with your own database credentials in the Diet-App folder.
+Plus you need credentials for auth0.

 ```bash
 # Install dependencies for server